Online Will FAQs

 6. What if I have questions along the way?

 The Quick Laws Online Will provides you with plenty of information along every step of the way.
 On the right side next to each question, you will see further information relevant to the question in the online interview.
 There are links to information that opens in a new window which contains extensive information to help you with what you are doing right then.

 Plus receive excellent customer support available by live chat, email or telephone.

 7. How long does it take to receive my completed Will?

 You receive your completed Will instantly by email.
 Sometimes, it may take a few minutes for the servers to send and receive the email.
 However, it should never take longer than 5 minutes!
 If you have not received your Will after waiting 5 minutes, then please contact us by chat at anytime, day or night and our friendly customer support staff will assist you.

 8. What do I do once I receive my completed Will?

 There are important signing requirements that must be followed when signing your Will.
 Your Quick Laws Online Will comes with simple to follows instructions on how to sign your Will to make it official.
 Your Will must be siged in the presence of witnesses.
 Your witnesses do not need to read or know the contents of your Will.

 9. Can I edit my Will?

 Yes of course!
 Your Quick Laws Online Will comes in an editable Word document.
-If you have made an error or omission in your Will, you can either answer the questions again in the online form or edit the Word version of the document that you have.
+If you have made an error or omission in your Will, you can edit the Word version of the document that you have.